How to Become an Oncology Nurse Practitioner

 • Current license as a registered nurse

-• One graduate-level oncology course of at least 2 credits or 30 hours oncology continuing education within the past five years
+• One graduate-level oncology course of at least 2 credits or 30 hours of oncology continuing education within the past five years

 Oncology Certification Exam